 - Explore, define, and validate solutions in partnership with computational biologists and product management

 - Collaborate directly with external open source partners, scientific collaborators, and early adopters

 - Participate in the creation of the Data Coordination Platform for the Human Cell Atlas

 Desired candidate is a senior software engineer with development experience in full-stack applications and/or cloud-based infrastructure, design judgement, and communication skills.
 Our implementation platform is primarily web and public cloud, but other relevant experience will be considered.

 - 5+ years of software design, development and delivery experience

-- 3+ years using relevant technologies, which include building upon public cloud-based infrastructure, high-scale databases, web front-end (HTML/CSS, WebGL, SVG), etc.
+- 3+ years using relevant technologies, which include building backend microservices on public cloud-based infrastructure (Amazon Web Services, Google Cloud Platform, Azure, or equivalent), high-scale databases, web front-end (HTML/CSS, WebGL, SVG), etc.